 Other Smart Ways to Invest £1,000

-If investing in the stock market isn’t for you, then don’t worry, we’ve got you covered with several other ways you can make the most of £1,000.
+If investing in the stock market isn’t for you, then don’t worry, I’ve got you covered with several other ways you can make the most of £1,000.

 Invest in Starting a Side Business

 If you have an idea lurking in the back of your head and would love to get it off the ground, then this might be your opportunity.
 Income from a side business can do wonders for your personal finance and it is often possible to get started with very little investment.